dreamsdk/codeblocks/README.md

 Select the **Settings** > **Compiler** menu item in Code::Blocks.
 You have to configure the compiler as described in the [WinLibs guide](https://winlibs.com/#usage-codeblocks).
 ![Compiler Settings / Toolchain executables in Code::Blocks](./rsrc/compiler1.png)

 Then, select the options forcing the build of static binaries.
-If not doing so, you will be forced to redistribute MinGW-w64 runtime libraries (DLL), something that we don't want for Code::Blocks:
+If not doing so, you will be forced to redistribute MinGW-w64 runtime libraries (DLL), something that we don't want for Code::Blocks.
+Select `Static libgcc`, `Static libstdc++` and `Static linking`:
 ![Compiler Settings / Compiler Flags in Code::Blocks](./rsrc/compiler2.png)

 #### Global Variables configuration